anitarau/simcol/README.md

 ## ⚙ Getting started

-Download the datasets from [Synapse](https://www.synapse.org/#!Synapse:syn28548633/wiki/617126).
+The full dataset is now publicly available [here](https://rdr.ucl.ac.uk/articles/dataset/Simcol3D_-_3D_Reconstruction_during_Colonoscopy_Challenge_Dataset/24077763)).
+Access through Synapse is no longer required.
 To visualize the data like above run `visualize_3D_data.py` with the updated path to the data.

 ## 🌍 Submitting to the SimCol-to-3D MICCAI challenge